ForgottenGlory/forgottenglory.github.io/docs/readme/ls3.md

 - Storage: Sabrent Rocket 2TB M.2 NVMe 2280

 In general, it is recommended that you have a processor with a clock speed of at least 3GHz and a graphics card with at least 6GB of VRAM.
 4GB graphics cards may be able to run the list if you do not use ENB, but it is not guaranteed.

+As for RAM, 16GB is the minimum recommended specification for running the list.
+32GB is the ideal amount, and anything more than that is honestly overkill for this list.

 If your PC is struggling to run Living Skyrim, see the [Performance Optimizations](#performance-optimizations) section of this document for tips and tricks to receive better performance.